erinshellman/BI-TECH-CP303/README.md

 Everyone is required to do original work for all projects.
 You're free to openly discuss the projects and your approaches, just like you would in a professional setting, but reports should be your own.

+Students with disabilities requiring addition services can find resources at the [UW Disability Resources for Students](http://depts.washington.edu/uwdrs/) page.

 ## Topics

 The lecture notes are available [here](http://erinshellman.github.io/data-mining-starter-kit/#/).